jacobtomlinson/carte-noire/_posts/2020-09-27-fractals-folding-lipogram.md

 what will stand still?

-what will i find in turn?
+what do i find in turn?

 <br>
 God, i miss your touch

 i miss our soft and small things

-the joy i found in us
+its joy i found in us

-the loving that took over
+its loving that took over

 <br>
-the book is closing until it's flat
+this book is closing until it's flat

-my wings uplift me to oblivion
+my wings uplift my: oblivion

-i find nothing; its annihilation
+i find nothing: annihilation

 i crawl into its